oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ### Methods Used
 **SQL INNER JOIN** – Combined the salary and cost of living datasets.
-**Data filtering** – Selected 2024 observations and USD (PPP) salary values.
+**Data filtering** – Selected 2024 observations and USD (PPP-adjusted) salary values.
 **Data cleaning** – Standardised country names and removed unmatched records.
-**Calculated metric** – Created a custom Salary-to-Cost Ratio (salary/cost of living index) to compare salary against living costs.
+**Calculated metric** – Created a custom Salary Value Score (SVS) to compare average annual salary relative to the Cost of Living Index.
-**SQL Window Functions** – Used RANK() to rank countries and NTILE() to group countries into affordability quartiles.
+**SQL Window Functions** – Used `RANK()` to rank countries and `NTILE()` to group countries into Salary Value Score quartiles.
-**Comparative analysis**– Compared salary, cost of living and purchasing power across countries.
+**Comparative analysis**– Compared salary, cost of living, Salary Value Score  and local purchasing power across countries.
-**Power BI visualisation** – Presented findings using interactive charts and maps
+**Power BI visualisation** – Presented findings using interactive charts and maps.

 ---